 I are also looking for people to help me run a guest house and hostel on the south coast in Polhena, Matara.

-Tasks would include cleaning, serving guests, gardening etc.
+Tasks would include cleaning, serving guests, gardening etc. we have one local woker helping us.

 We are hoping to start a turtle and coral conservation project, so anyone with interest in this field would be a big help.